New artwork added Nov 1, 2012.

 It all starts with Harper Goff's 1951 sketch.
 I'd classify this one as "pretty well known."
 There's no attempt here to figure out how the thing would actually work as an attraction.
 This is just concept work.

-The first artist to come up with a design with serious legs (although that sounds like something Rolly Crump would do) was Sam McKim, about 1957.
-Not only did he sketch a haunted house, he did preliminary architectural design on it as an attraction, and he was confident enough about it to put it on one of his classic, cartoon-y, souvenir park maps, as if it was a done deal.
+The first artist to come up with a design with serious legs (although that sounds like something Rolly Crump would do) was Ken Anderson, in 1957.
+Not only did he sketch a haunted house, he did preliminary architectural design on it as an attraction.
+His rough sketches were taken up by Sam McKim and Marvin Davis, who then did some beautiful elevation sketches.
+These have been widely published.
+Sam was confident enough about this design to put it on one of his classic, cartoon-y, souvenir park maps, as if it was a done deal.
 We're not on Main Street any more.
 This one is in the back corner of the proposed New Orleans Square, almost in Adventureland.
 In fact, it's right about where the Indy Jones ride is today.

 Two or three artists used Ken's sketch as a springboard for further work, narrowing down the architectural details and conceptualizing the landscape setting.
 Most famously, of course, Sam McKim did a paint-over of Anderson's sketch, producing what is perhaps THE most iconic rendering of the HM of all time.
 The whole painting seems to swirl with movement.
 Yeah, I know I've posted this before, but I never tire of looking at it.